Rwanda · Close Protection & Executive Security

 Firearms Policy

 Rwanda's firearms laws are strictly enforced.
-Private security companies must be licensed by Rwanda's National Police.
-Armed security is available through specific licensed channels.
+Private security companies must be licensed by the Rwanda National Police.
+Armed security is available through licensed channels.
 The Rwanda Investigation Bureau (RIB) maintains oversight of security-related activities.

 Licensing

-Private security companies require National Police licensing.
+Private security companies require Rwanda National Police licensing.
 Individual operators require government vetting and registration.
-Foreign security personnel must work through Rwandan-licensed partner companies.
+Foreign security personnel must work through Rwandan National Police-licensed partner companies.

 Foreign Operators

 Foreign close protection personnel must operate through Rwanda National Police-licensed companies.
-The Rwandan government takes a controlled approach to foreign security operations.
+The Rwandan government takes a controlled and monitored approach to foreign security operations.

 Zone Intelligence